 After being in a state of upheaval following COVID-19 lockdown, we’re slowly getting our heads and house in order.
 I’m the kind of person that stashes books everywhere – under beds, next to sofas so it’s been fulfilling to collect them all on the bookcart.
 Most belong to me, but some are Al’s and others are M’s.
 If I’m honest, I’m kind of dreading the larger ones and have no idea how long it will take to finish the whole collection.
 Also, full admission that I’ve part-read a handful of these already.
-If a title has an asterisk, it means I’ve read it.
+If a title has an is in bold and has an asterisk, it means I’ve read it.
 If it has a link, it means I’ve finished and reviewed it on this blog.

 The TBR List